 Remote crop monitoring to identify critical areas and take action before it's too late.

-Fewer time-consuming on-site inspections — inspections focused where they’re truly needed
+Fewer Checks : inspections focused where they’re really needed

 Anomalies detected before damage becomes visible in the field